evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

 the load balancing by itself) and also allows for scaling out easily by adding more brokers if the load increases over time.
 A tenant can be removed by shutting them out via access control and removing their topics.

-For now, I would choose to share both `mysimbdp-streamingestmanager` and `mysimbdp-streamingestmonitor` among tenants for efficiency. `mysimbdp-streamingestmanager` shouldn't receive much load anyways since it is only concerned with starting and stopping `clientstreamingestapp`s from time to time; `mysimbdp-streamingestmonitor` should also be straightforward to scale out in case the monitoring data load would become too much. `mysimbdp-streamingestmanager` should additionally implement access control so that tenants can be easily shut out of starting their `clientstreamingestapp` if they're not paying anymore.
+For now, I would also choose to share both `mysimbdp-streamingestmanager` and `mysimbdp-streamingestmonitor` among tenants for efficiency. `mysimbdp-streamingestmanager` shouldn't receive much load anyways since it is only concerned with starting and stopping `clientstreamingestapp`s from time to time; `mysimbdp-streamingestmonitor` is also straightforward to scale out in case the monitoring data load would become too much. `mysimbdp-streamingestmanager` should additionally implement access control so that tenants can be easily shut out of starting their `clientstreamingestapp` if they're not paying anymore.

-For the `mysimbdp-coredms` I would implement exactly the same multitenancy model as discussed above: one database per tenant.
+For the `mysimbdp-coredms` I would implement exactly the same multitenancy model as discussed above: each tenant gets their own database in the MongoDB cluster; they can create their own collections as they'd like.
+Like this, tenants are isolated from each other in a straightforward way and can be easily removed by deleting their database.

 2. Design and implement a component `mysimbdp-streamingestmanager`, which can start and stop `clientstreamingestapp` instances on-demand. `mysimbdp` imposes the model that `clientstreamingestapp` has to follow so that `mysimbdp-streamingestmanager` can invoke `clientstreamingestapp` as a blackbox.
 Explain the model w.r.t. steps and what the tenant has to do in order to write `clientstreamingestapp`.
 (1 point)

-`mysimbdp-streamingestmanager` is a simple Flask server that allows tenants to upload, list, start, and stop their `clientstreamingestapp`s.
-Tenants can upload their `clientstreamingestapp`s by POSTing them to `mysimbdp-streamingestmanager` and start them by POSTing the script name and any arguments that it should be invoked with; they will get the process id in return, which they can use to later stop it.
+`mysimbdp-streamingestmanager` is a simple Flask server that allows tenants to list, start, and stop their `clientstreamingestapp`s.
+Tenants can start their `clientstreamingestapp`s by POSTing the script name and any arguments that it should be invoked with to `mysimbdp-streamingestmanager`; they will get the process id in return, which they can use to later stop it.
+For now, the scripts must be added manually to the tenant's directory on the server.

-The `clientstreamingestapp`s should fulfill the following constraints:
+In order for the `mysimbdp-streamingestmanager` to be able to invoke them, the `clientstreamingestapp`s should fulfill the following constraints:

 * Must be a Python script.
 * Can only use the libraries provided by `mysimbdp` (e.g. kafka-python, pymongo, etc.).